-If your current driving licence is lost, stolen, damaged or defaced, you should apply to your local Motor Taxation Office for a replacement.
+If your current driving licence is lost, stolen, damaged or defaced, you should apply to one of the NDLS centres for a replacement.
 The replacement licence is a duplicate or exact copy of your original driving licence.
 You can find out how to replace your current driving licence in our document on replacing a lost or stolen Irish driving licence.

 Since 1 January 2013, the cost of driving licences is as follows:

 *Five-year bus and/or truck driving licence since 19 January 2013.

 Motorists over the age of 70 can get their driving licence renewed for free.